cyberholics/Password-strength-detector/README.md

 This can be done with the help of artificial intelligence (AI), as an AI model can learn what constitutes a strong or weak password and assist users in detecting whether their password is weak or not.
 In this project, I have developed an AI system to address this issue.
 To learn more about this solution, visit this [blog]().

 ## Project files explained
+- password strength detector.ipynb: This is a Jupyter notebook where I performed exploratory data analysis (EDA) on the data, preprocessed the data and trained my model
+- data.csv: This is a dataset of 690 thousand samples of passwords stored in a comma-separated value (CSV) format.
+I used data to train the AI model

 ## Project Demo
 video

 Passwords i used: heyhey, heyheyQ@11, sakaryal&#305;